pankajackson/dotctl/README.md

 - 🔄 **Git Integration** — Sync profiles with local or remote Git repositories.
 - 📁 **Portable Configs** — Export/import profiles using `.dtsv` files for easy backups and sharing.
 - ⚙️ **Custom Configs** — Define tracking rules via `dotctl.yaml`.
+- 🧹 **Prune Support** — Clean stale files no longer listed in your profile with --prune.

 ---